54481andrew/sky-glass/README.md

 &nbsp;

 As a first step towards the goal of extracting features that are relevant to spillover forecasts, I have created a CNN that identifies buildings in satellite imagery.
 This CNN is based on the [U-Net image segmentation design](https://link.springer.com/chapter/10.1007%2F978-3-319-24574-4_28), using an [EfficientNet](https://arxiv.org/abs/1905.11946) as an encoder and a simple decoder.
-Specifically, this CNN will classify each pixel in an image as traditional hut (circular thatch structure), modern building (rectangular aluminum roof), or background.
+Specifically, this CNN will classify each pixel in an image as traditional building (circular thatch structure), modern building (rectangular aluminum roof), or background.
 The figures below show an example of the CNN's ability to segment the different building types.

 &nbsp;